Date: June 22, 2017 – August 9, 2017

-Tuition for the 2015 summer program is $5,000 (U.S.).
-Students currently enrolled in a degree granting program and/or recently graduated from an IUC member institution during the 2014-2015 academic year will receive a tuition remission of $600 to attend the Inter-University Center Summer 2015 program.
+Tuition for the 2017 summer program is $5,000 (U.S.).
+Students currently enrolled in a degree granting program and/or recently graduated from an IUC member institution during the 2016-2017 academic year will receive a guaranteed tuition scholarship of $600 to attend the Inter-University Center Summer 2017 program.
 Fees include all textbooks and other instructional materials.
 Fees are subject to change.

-Note: IUC scholarship is not available for the summer program.
+Note: IUC scholarship other than that noted above is not available for the summer program.

 Application Instructions and Forms